-The engagement will be performed in accordance with Government Auditing Standards, Standards for Accounting and Review Services, Standards for Attestation Engagements, and/or US Office of Management and Budget Publication Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as applicable.
-1^{8} ➢ It is understood that the CPA's audit/engagement documentation is confidential information.
+The assigning CPA firm agrees to indemnify the auditee, the Louisiana Legislative Auditor (LLA), and the State of Louisiana for the work of every employee and/or third-party agent.
+It is understood that the CPA's audit/engagement documentation is confidential information.
 However, the CPA will make his/her audit/engagement documentation available to the Legislative Auditor, any successor auditor/accountant, or any organization of the Louisiana Board of Certified Public Accountants authorized to perform quality assurance reviews.
-The CPA will follow the Louisiana Legislative Auditor's policy regarding confidentiality of audit/engagement documentation 10 found in the Louisiana Governmental Audit Guide when giving access to audit/engagement documentation to any parties other than those previously named individuals and organizations.
+The CPA will follow the Louisiana Legislative Auditor's policy regarding confidentiality of audit/engagement documentation found in the Louisiana Governmental Audit Guide when giving access to audit/engagement documentation to any parties other than those previously named individuals and organizations.
 Should the CPA become aware of any illegal acts, he/she will make their engagement documentation available to the local district attorney and/or any other state or federal enforcement or regulatory agency without liability.
 The CPA will retain the audit/engagement documentation for a minimum of five years.
 Immediately upon completion of the engagement, the CPA will submit a copy of the report to the local auditee and the Legislative Auditor.